 You already taught your guardian pup that he must rush to a chicken’s aid when he hears a bird in distress, so protecting the hens from predators should now come automatically to your dog.

 An overweight, out-of-shape dog is not in any fit condition to effectively protect your chickens.
 So, be sure to take time out each day to take your dog for walks, enjoy playtime sessions of fetch and tug-of-war, and keep up with training sessions to keep your dog up to speed.

 Keeping chickens is great fun!
-Chicks make excellent pets, they teach kids how to be responsible for another living creature, and the birds can provide your family with a supply of healthy eggs for your breakfast table.
+Chicks make excellent pets, they teach kids how to be responsible for other living creatures, and the birds can provide your family with a supply of healthy eggs for your breakfast table.